-The drowning child argument, which has persuaded many people to join the effective altruism movement, highlights one of EA’s central concepts: Opportunity costs.
-The money spent on expensive clothes/shoes could instead be used to donate to cost-effective charities, where it can save the life of a person in Africa.
-Of course, the force of the argument does not stop there: If you have more money left, or if you could work for a few extra hours to earn more money, that too can be used to help additional people.
+The drowning child argument has persuaded many people to join the effective altruism movement.
+It highlights one of EA’s central concepts: opportunity costs.
+The money spent on expensive clothes could instead be used to donate to cost-effective charities overseas, where it can save a person's life.
+Of course, the force of the argument does not stop there: If you're left with more money, or if you could work for a few extra hours to earn more, you can donate more to help additional people.
 Every decision we make has opportunity costs – this realization can feel overwhelming.

 It is to alienate him in a real sense from his actions and the source of his action in his own convictions.
 It is to make him into a channel between the input of everyone’s projects, including his own, and an output of optimific decision; but this is to neglect the extent to which his actions and his decisions have to be seen as the actions and decisions which flow from the projects and attitudes with which he is most closely identified.
 It is thus, in the most literal sense, an attack on his integrity.

 When I first read Williams’ critique a few years ago, I already considered myself an effective altruist and, as such, I found the arguments surprisingly unimpressive.
-I felt that obviously, if someone’s goal is to make the world a better place, this is the person’s decision and chosen life-project.
-But, as I’m now more aware of than before, people have the tendency to overestimate how similar other people are to themselves.
-I was already so immersed into EA-thinking that I forgot how I felt before.
-Williams’ critique highlights an important point: If people are altruistically motivated but have other goals in life besides doing the most amount of good, or if they have other commitments that contribute to their self-identity and happiness, then they might – consciously or unconsciously – view effective altruism as something that threatens the things they consider valuable.
-This might manifest itself either in rationalizations against the concept of EA, or – if the person is more rational – it might lead to a genuine conflict of internal motivations, which may result in unhappiness.
+I felt that obviously, if someone’s goal is to make the world a better place, this is the person’s decision, her chosen life-project.
+However, as I’m now more aware of than before, people have the tendency to overestimate how similar others are to themselves.
+I was already so immersed in EA thinking that I forgot how things may feel for others.
+Williams’ critique highlights an important point.
+People can be altruistically motivated but have other goals in life besides doing the most good, or they may have pre-existing commitments that contribute to their identity and happiness.
+If so, they might – consciously or unconsciously – view the all-encompassing interpretations of effective altruism as something that threatens what they value.
+This can manifest itself either in rationalizations against the idea of EA, or – if the person is more introspective – it might lead to a genuine conflict of internal motivations, which often results in unhappiness.
 The situation becomes especially difficult for such a person if he/she is being pressured, either externally (by other people’s expectations) or internally (e.g. by comparing oneself to a very high moral standard or to a person who gave up everything else for effective altruism).
-Needless to say, this outcome is very unfortunate, both for the people themselves and for them not getting involved because of it.
+Needless to say, such an outcome is very unfortunate, both for the people themselves and for them not getting involved because of it.

 A healthier framing